 4h 34m • COURSE

-Dynamo: Practical with Paul F. Aubin
+Introduction to Dynamo for Revit with Paul F. Aubin

 Discover how to leverage Autodesk Dynamo—a powerful tool that's already included in your Revit software—to solve modeling challenges with greater efficiency.